-An Iowa native, Jeanette has lived on the East Coast for over a decade.
-She holds an A.B. in English with certificates in Creative Writing and Gender & Sexuality Studies from Princeton University.
-Her senior thesis, An Instrument for Blinking (Poems), was advised by Pulitzer Prize-winning poet Tracy K. Smith, though her first poems were Xeroxed and stapled in chapbooks to support her former arts collective, Moving ForWords Productions, and her hometown poetry slam.
+Jeanette holds an A.B. in English with certificates in Creative Writing and Gender & Sexuality Studies from Princeton University.
+Her senior thesis, An Instrument for Blinking (Poems), was advised by Tracy K. Smith.
+Her first poems were Xeroxed and stapled in chapbooks to support her former arts collective, Moving ForWords Productions, and her hometown poetry slam in Des Moines, Iowa.

 Jeanette got her start in journalism as a staff writer for the Daily Princetonian, where she interviewed voting machine researchers a decade before their critiques of the 2016 election made international headlines.
 At Princeton, she studied radio reporting (with Steven Drummond), television news (with Lisa Cohen), narrative nonfiction (with Julia Keller), and profile/biography writing (with Annalyn Swan).
 She's participated in several journalism seminars and training sessions, including The Fund for American Studies' European Journalism Institute in Prague.